jenkins-x/jx-docs/content/en/docs/v3/getting-started/_index.md

 The new `jx` CLI uses a plugin system to add subcommands when working with Jenkins X.

-Once you have the new `jx` CLI, download the base set of subcommand plugins for admistrating and working with Jenkins X:
+Once you have the new `jx` CLI, download the base set of subcommand plugins for administrating and working with Jenkins X:

 ```bash
 jx upgrade plugins